mindsdb/mindsdb:lightwood

 columns and check how the forecast varies.
 This is because MindsDB recognizes each grouping as being its own different time series.

-We use the CREATE JOB
+CREATE JOB

 statement to create a Job.